jonom/silverstripe-focuspoint/README.md

 # FocusPoint: Smarter Image Cropping for SilverStripe

-The goal of this module is to provide some control over automatic image cropping in SilverStripe.
+The goal of this module is to introduce some basic art direction to control how images are cropped in SilverStripe.

 **Problem:** SilverStripe crops all images from the centre.
 If the subject is off-centre, it may be cropped out.